Prospective Graduate Students

 - A discussion of the stylistic techniques employed in the portfolio.

-- A description of the literary influences that have shaped the writer’s work, and the portfolio, specifically.
+- A description of the texts and authors that have shaped the writer’s work, and the portfolio, specifically.

 - A 30-50 page portfolio of creative work.
 The portfolio itself may be composed of short stories, poems, or a mixture of both.
 Much of this work will have been initiated in classes at Auburn, although it will be significantly revised and developed for the portfolio.

 - A brief writing project.
 These can be one or more of the following:

 - A teaching statement